Empirical View

 Partly following this logic, several countries have implemented cash transfer programmes in an attempt to discourage child labour and increase schooling.
 The idea behind these programmes is that the cash transfers are conditioned on a number of desirable actions, including sending children to school; and in doing so, they lower the relative costs of schooling and raise family income.
 Schultz (2004)9 evaluates one such program in Mexico (the so-called ‘Progresa’ program) and finds a significant reduction in wage and market work associated with eligibility for Progresa.
 Similar findings have been found in other countries as well.
 The literature often refers to these programmes as the prime example of “collaborative measures” against child labour: non-coercive interventions that alter the economic environment of decision makers in order to make them more willing to let children stay out of work.

-Definitions, Measurement & Data Quality
+Definitions, Data Quality and Empirical Gaps

 # Definitions and measurement